simonmdsn/inputter/README.md

 Currently building a website at [inputter.dev](https://inputter.dev) and a [scripting language](lib/src/dsl/Compiler.dart) to wrap the automation library.

-This library is basically a convenience abstraction around Tim Sneath's [win32](https://github.com/timsneath/win32) wrapper.
+This library is basically a convenient abstraction around Tim Sneath's [win32](https://github.com/timsneath/win32) wrapper for automation purposes.
 So big thanks to him and all other contributors to the library!